Financial Planning incorporating changing family needs through investment, retirement and estate planning

 In late 2013 I met a wealthy couple William and Margaret, age 58 and 59.
-They both had good jobs, a lovely old cottage, a French holiday home, one buy to let property, mortgage free, around £0.5 million in investment funds and a number of different pension plans.
+They both had well paid jobs, a lovely old cottage, a French holiday home, buy to let property, investment funds and a mix of pension plans.
 Initially, they approached The Lost Coin Financial Planning Ltd intending to open a new ISA each, using his investments and capital gains allowance.
-I asked them about social, environmental and ethical funds and Margaret was keen, whilst William was not so sure – until I showed him comparable investment performance figures, which ended all his doubts about such funds under performing.
+I asked them about social, environmental and ethical funds and Margaret was keen.
+When I showed William like for like performance figures, this soon ended his doubts about such funds.

 As the working relationship progressed, it became clear that Simon could help Anne and David make the best of their numerous pensions.
 In autumn 2015 David was fast approaching age 60 and the maturing of an old pension.
-It had a highly valuable guaranteed annuity rate of 9.8%, almost double the current open market rate.
+It had a high guaranteed annuity rate of 9.8%, almost double the current market rate.
 However the plan was not fully suitable for him as there was no option for a spouse’s pension.
 So with our advice he opted for a full pension, with no tax free cash (because even as a higher rate tax payer it will be very hard to beat that level of income, without risk and guaranteed for life) and the full 10 year income guarantee.

 At the same time Margaret had just retired from teaching and started her Teachers Pension.
 However she also had a stakeholder pension and an additional voluntary contribution scheme.
 Anne had a target net income in mind and wanted to maximise the benefits of her stakeholder and additional voluntary pensions to help her achieve her aim.
 When Simon asked about Anne’s health, she disclosed a back injury and so we looked at enhanced annuities.
 This gained her 9% extra pension income for life, with a 14 year income guarantee.
 We agreed to defer her stakeholder pension to the next tax year to limit her income tax position.